A cover letter for a new graduate nurse is a formal document that accompanies your resume when you apply for a nursing position as a new graduate.

 The header is the first thing the hiring manager sees, telling them who you are.
 The details should match the ones on your resume, showing professionalism and attention to detail.

-The header of your cover letter should include the following details:
+The header of it should include the following details:

 Proper salutations